 How we can reach more consumers online

 Getting expert advice is the key to success in everything we do.
 Seek out a specialist who shares an understanding of your industry, products and services and understands consumer behaviour.
 Here are some tips to help you to reach a wider audience in the year ahead.

-1. Set up a store on Facebook, Instagram and/or Pinterest.
+1. Set up an online store on Facebook, Instagram and Pinterest.

 2. Understand your customer and create a schedule of content that will inform, inspire, entertain and engage across social media and through your blog.

 3. Optimise your website and regularly update your blog to build a presence on search engines.

 4. Use testimonials to sell more.
 Reviews offer a powerful business boost in the home décor market.